 At this point, she went to the manager to discuss the situation with him.
 His response: “You wanted this job yourself and this is part of it.
 If you cannot handle this then you might not fit in.
 For you, I can take another.
 Several of your colleagues found that you are very strict and rigid in handling affairs.
 They would happily take over from you.
 So it’s up to you, just tell me what you want”.

 Joy feels that she is played off against these unnamed colleagues who would like to find something negative about her and would like to get rid of her, while she herself does not feel that at all.

-Example number 2: Personally, at one time during my career, I was assigned to set up a new department in a big company and was reporting to the highest boss only.
-The new way of managing, that I introduced as necessary to support the new structure, went against the existing organisational matrix.
-Of course I went at logger heads with the affected current management, who went complaining to the big boss, who backed them up, leaving me exactly where?
+Personally, at one time during my career, I was assigned to set up a new department in a big company and was reporting to the highest boss only.
+The new way of managing, that I introduced as necessary to support the new structure, went against the existing organizational matrix.
+Of course, I went at loggerheads with the affected current management, who went complaining to the big boss, who backed them up, leaving me exactly where?
 That became very clear in a discussion with the number one, who concluded that apparently I was not fit for the job.
 End of story!

 What was happening here?